Simply copy and paste the following command line in your terminal to create your first Strapi project.

 I have a daytime job as a software developer in a security company.
 Back there, we were working on a project which was about crawling thousands of mobile apps from different mobile markets, performing security analysis on the applications and commit the result of the tests into a database for future references.

 The challenge was that the crawling process was periodic, and we needed a robust backend that can handle thousands of requests per minute!
 Besides that, we had a mobile application that would connect to this backend, retrieve security reports for an app or upload it for performing the analysis in case we did not already have it in our database.
 Now we needed a solution that can tolerate the crawling requests and analyzing process and also respond well to our mobile users!
 As you can guess, we did it all using Strapi!
 And even further, we defined multiple user access for our premium features.
-We recently used the Webhooks feature of Strapi to notify our admins & premium users from newly performed tests that were on the queue or were requested by our users!
+We recently used the Webhooks feature of Strapi to notify our admins & premium users of newly performed tests that were on the queue or were requested by our users!

 Well, the plugin you mentioned has some new features on the way (export feature, support for xlsx extensions, etc.), but the thing I am really excited about is the Single Type feature, which I was waiting for a long time.